LLNL/maestrowf/docs/Maestro/scheduling.md

 See the [flux framework](https://flux-framework.readthedocs.io/en/latest/index.html) for more information on flux.
 Additionally, checkout the [flux-how-to-guides](how_to_guides/running_with_flux.md) for the options available for using flux with Maestro.
 Also check out a [full example spec run with flux](specification.md#full-example).

+!!! note "Flux batch block behaviors"

+    1. Flux brokers may not always have a bank, in which case this will have no effect
+    2. Flux brokers may not always have named queues (nested allocations).

+	See [queues and banks](how_to_guides/running_with_flux.md#queues-and-banks) section in the how-to guide on running with flux for more discussion.

 !!! danger

     The Flux scheduler itself and Maestro's flux adapter are still in a state of flux and may go through breaking changes more frequently than the Slurm and LSF scheduler adapters.